The History of the European Elections Study (EES) and its contribution to the development of comparative electoral research in Europe

 From the EES 1994 until the last one of 2014, post-electoral voters surveys were always carried out, composing a unique venue for comparative electoral research.
 Of course, the evolution of the project goes hand in hand with the process of the European integration itself; from nine voter studies conducted at the same time back in 1979, in 2014 we had the unprecendented opportunity to study the functioning of EU electoral democracy at the same time in the 28 member states.

 But, the EES series is not only about voters.
 A unique contribution of this fascinating project is the linking with data from the other actors involved in the electoral process: political parties and elites, candidates, news media.
 In 1994, the so-called ´European Representation Study of 1994´ was another main component of the study.
 Its findings are analysed in the book edited by Hermann Schmitt and Jacques Thomassen (1999) “Political Representation and Legitimacy in the European Union”.
 In 1999 a major new avenue was opened by an effort to content-analyse the election manifestos of political parties of that election year.
 The party manifestos of all past EP elections back to 1979 were collected and content-analysed as far as they could still be identified and documented, following the approach of the ‘Comparative Manifestos Project’ (CMP).
 Here we can find the roots of the Euromanifestos project, which stands since then and until the 2014 EES as one of the main components of the EES studies.
 The EES 1999 also included a study of the media in six EU countries, funded by the Dutch NWO.
 One of the most important deliverables is the book edited by Wouter van der Brug and Cees van der Eijk “European Elections and Domestic Politics”.
 Another media study was included in the EES 2004 too.
 The EES 2009 was run as a Design Infrastructure funded under the 7th Framework Programme of the European Union.
 It was called PIREDEU (Providing an Infra-Structure for Research on Elections Democracy in the European Union) under the coordination of the European University Institute.
-The post-electoral survey was one of the five components, along with a media study, a party elites survey among EP candidates, an analysis of the election manifestos of the parties, and a collection of relevant macro-indicators.
+The post-electoral survey was one of the five components, along with a media study, a party do you need a prescription to buy viagra in canada elites survey among EP candidates, an analysis of the election manifestos of the parties, and a collection of relevant macro-indicators.
 An innovative aspect of the PIREDEU project was the involvement of the wider academic community with suggestions and comments on each of the five data collection components.
 The results of the study are summarized in “An Audit of Democracy in the European Union” ebook edited by Susan Banducci, Mark Franklin, Heiko Giebler, Sara Hobolt, Michael Marsh, Wouter van der Brug and Cees van der Eijk.

 The EES 2014 has been coordinated again by MZES and has been realized under a consortium of private foundations (Volkswagen Foundation, Riksbankens Jubileumsfond, Stiftung Mercator, Fundação Calouste Gulbenkian), a Horizon 2020 grant and local funding.
 Its main research theme was whether in times of economic turmoil these elections turned out to be “critical contests (Key 1955), subject to profound socio-political realignments.
 The post-electoral voter study was carried out jointly with the post-electoral survey commissioned by the European Parliament.
 A manifesto study was conducted too.
 The other two components are new: the EES online panel surveys in nine EU member countries ( the first wave was carried out after the European elections and the second wave after the subsequent national election in each country) and a Social Media Study, consisting of all the Twitter communication of EP candidates and their followers at the time of the election.